-The mission of the Department of Biomedical and Health Information Sciences (formerly the School of Biomedical and Health Information Sciences) is to advance the quality and efficiency of health care through improved generation, management, and communication of biomedical and other health care data.
+The mission of the Department of Biomedical and Health Information Sciences is to advance the quality and efficiency of health care through improved generation, management, and communication of biomedical and other health care data.
 The goals of the Department are leadership, innovation, initiative, and quality with strong focus on the unique arena of health informatics at the University of Illinois at Chicago.